The Riddle (novel)

 The Riddle is a 2004 fantasy novel by Alison Croggon.

-It is the second in her Pellinor tetralogy, continuing from The Naming.
+It is the second in her Pellinor tetralogy, continuing from The Gift.

 Overview

 As with all books in the series, The Riddle purports to be a translation of the Naraudh Lar-Chanë (The Riddle of the Treesong) from the Annaren.
 It contains, as a result, linguistic and historical appendices and guides which describe the politics of Edil-Amarandh, aspects of the Elidhu, and the Treesong itself.
 It is stated, as in the text, that none of the Seven Kingdoms have ever been subject to Annaren rule, and provides a visual guide to the Treesong.